 MOS2S will provide tools to perform stitching and encoding of new professional camera setups in real-time as well as tools for adding good metadata to captured content.
 These tools will have interfaces towards the production tools, to allow production to steer the acquisition.
 For adding good metadata, we will determine the metadata first.
 This means extending upon existing mechanisms to determine timing (e.g. extend NTP), location (e.g. combine GPS and Wi-Fi location mechanisms) and orientation (e.g. using built-in sensors or compare the captured pictures to Google Street View), to achieve the MOS2S requirements.
 This metadata will then be added to the captured stream, which will be partly session information and partly metadata directly matched to the streaming output.
 Adjustable camera settings will be made available to the production tools by creating new interfaces.
 Advanced onboard camera analytics provide object classification and crowd density analysis.
 4D stitching will be explored for projecting the stitched video on 3D models, making operation even further intuitive.
 In addition, advanced bandwidth management will be developed to transmit only the required data, saving network and computational power.
+The real-time stitching performance is supposed to be 8K-grade with more than six HD cameras.
+Also, the 360VR solution will be applied to the 2nd use case event to show the matureness and feasibility of the 8K-grade 360VR broadcasting service.

-Partners involved: Bosch (NL), ETRI / MOOOVR (KR), InMotio (NL) and TNO (NL).
+Partners involved: VRT, Kiswe, Nokia (B), ETRI, Samsung (KR), InMotio, GameOn, Bosch (NL).

 Outcome: Output from capture devices that is either merged already or with supplied metadata to allow further processing during production.
 It would also be possible to derive additional metadata such as localisation/orientation from image analysis from user generated content contributions.

-Data & video analysis, brokering & orchestration: Citizen and event security
+Data & video analysis

-The context is rapidly changing with many emergency calls from mobile terminals, with fixed pictures or videos and a variety of organizations producing video from fixed and mobile sources.
-The objective of MOS2S is to aggregate all such video sources in a consistent way, providing live, near-real-time or post event, the picture of a given action scene, seen from as many angles as possible in an operator friendly manner.
-This applies to the supervision rooms, but also ideally, if feasible, to field staff fitted with hand held or wearable terminals providing a multi-sensorial rendering, preventing any efficiency loss in their missions.
 The challenge is a data fusion finely and accurately managed to benefit from all sources based on the video ingest time and location (i.e. geo-location of the four corners of the different camera scenes).
-The idea is to implement as extensively as possible ISO 22311, eventually supporting its evolutions as requested, for dynamically combining video streams, dynamic metadata in general and results of video analytics in particular.
+The idea is to implement technology, eventually supporting its evolutions as requested, for dynamically combining video streams, dynamic metadata in general and results of video analytics in particular.
 Advances requested are in an accurate geo-location and time stamp of each produced video frame and a seamless infrastructure managing consistently all information as streams, each fitted with the necessary synchronization data.
 The other challenge is proper insertion of alternative videos in the regular displays with a smooth rendering.
+Furthermore, proper storing of the combined content to the cloud respecting to the 3D scene reconstruction requirements, and video histogram equalization for heterogeneous sources in online debate application are the other subjects which we can mention as innovations.
+Furthermore, in an industry-first proof-of-concept application, the KPN IPTV service and associated set-top box will be further enriched with a coach-on-the-couch application; this application, running on the KPN STB, includes a newly developed interface between the data server hosting data from the Inmotio Electronic Player Tracking System and a visualisation overlay.
+The overlay can show real-time player positions, and real-time individual player features, such as current speed, distance travelled and even heart rate.

-Partners involved: Kiswe (BE), TNO (NL).
+Partners involved: Amsterdam Arena, TNO, GameOn, InMotio (NL), Nokia, VRT (B).

 Outcome: multi-stream visualisation of action scenes, giving the event and security operator a better and more immersive view on all available data.